jeffpar/pcjs.v1/devices/pc/rom/compaq/bios/deskpro386/README.md

 instructions that can be assembled multiple ways).
 It's possible the reassembled ROM may still work, but more research is required.

-One interesting section of the Compaq DeskPro ROM is this string at offset 0xE002:
+One interesting section of the COMPAQ DeskPro ROM is this string at offset 0xE002:

 	db	'AUTHORS CAB93GLB93RWS93DJC93NPB(C)Copyright COMPAQ Computer Corporation 1982,83,84,85,86'